Hoppa till huvudinnehåll

 • Autonomy.
 The agent makes decisions without human instruction at every step.

 • Tool use.
 The agent can interact with external systems: calendar, CRM, database, email, telephony.
+To answer from your own documents, it often uses RAG.

 • Iterative reasoning.
 If something goes wrong mid-task, the agent can revise the plan and try again.